lux4rd0/wifiscan-collector/README.md

 ## License

-MIT License - see LICENSE file for details.
+AGPL-3.0 License - see LICENSE file for details.